Slonjoh/Eshop_extension_modules/README.md

 ## Prerequisites

-- Joomla CMS
+- Joomla CMS.
-- EShop component installed and configured
+- EShop component installed and configured.
-- Git clone this repo and modify mod_setup to your products specification
+- Git clone this repo and modify mod_setup to your products specification.

 #### Note: All other files are for a store you can check as reference but you don't need it!!!